 - 1. Division occurred in the 7920 Kansas Avenue Church of Christ, Kansas City, Kansas on January 10, 1969, of which a statement was made in the February issue of the O. P. A. - 2.
 On the night of July 27, 1969 the group which pulled away from the church came back and made a confession.
 This included men, women and children, for which prayer was offered. - 3.
-A statement of confession was read which included: A. Dividing the church.
+A statement of confession was read which included: A Dividing the church.
 B. For everything that was said, done, or thought that was wrong.
-C. They the edifying of itself in love."
-"Until we all come in the retracted all written charges, including the charge of unity of the faith." false doctrine, which was launched against the 7920 Kansas Avenue Church.
+C. They retracted all written charges, including the charge of false doctrine, which was launched against the 7920 Kansas Avenue Church.

-4. The position of the church relative to fellowship with those who were in error, according to their own admission was stated.

-5. At the conclusion of this statement, Bro.
-Bill Roden confessed that he had fellowshipped these brethren during his meeting for them, and asked for forgiveness and prayer, for having done so while they

-6. All were welcomed back and were invited to worship with the church at 7920 Kansas Avenue or to remain at their present location at 10th and Central, Kansas City.
-Kansas, if they choose to do so,-Church of Christ, 7920 Kansas Ave., Kansas City, Kansas,
+- The position of the church relative to fellowship with those who were in error, according to their own admission, was stated. - 5.
+At the conclusion of this statement, Bro.
+Bill Roden confessed that he had fellowshipped these brethren during his meeting for them, and asked for forgiveness and prayer, for having done so while they were in error. - 6.
+All were welcomed back and were invited to worship with the church at 7920 Kansas Avenue or to remain at their present location at 10th and Central, Kansas City, Kansas, if they choose to do so.-Church of Christ, 7920 Kansas Ave., Kansas City, Kansas.